agro1986/chatgpt-math-fails/README.md

 * When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I might ask the questions separately (such as "prove the statement a").

+## Recommendations

+* If you are a student, you need to critically check ChatGPT's answers.
+It can still be useful to give you pointers in the right direction, such as asking "How do I prove x?"
+* If you are training LLMs, having a high-quality data of textbook problems and their correct solutions for training seems to be a low hanging fruit.

 # A Concise Introduction to Pure Mathematics 4th edition by Martin Liebeck

 ## Chapter 1 Exercises Solution Fail